 1. Have a clear definition of your innovation strategy

 When it comes to innovation management, it’s vital that you have a clear and goal-oriented innovation strategy.

 As with any strategy, you need to set clear and smart goals for your innovation process.
 When setting these goals, you need to take into account the strategic problems that you want to solve and the opportunities that come your way.

 In addition, you also need to connect your innovation management strategy with your company’s BHAG (Big Hairy Audacious Goal).

 For example, our BHAG is to execute one million innovation missions by 2025.
 To achieve that, we continue to innovate and help more organizations find success with innovation through our various services including innovation consultancy, innovation software, and innovation training.

 2. Connect your innovation strategy to the business strategy

-There many companies that are innovating well, though many of them are not as famous as Tesla.
+There are many companies that are innovating well, though many of them are not as famous as Tesla.

-As you may know already, Tesla is one of the hottest innovative companies this day.
+As you may know already, Tesla is one of the hottest innovative companies to this day.
 They released their first electric sports car in 2008 and after nine years, they’re already one of the most valuable automakers in the United States.

 Be that as it may, you will probably find it a bit absurd if one day they announce their newest, touch-screen, cutting edge, dishwasher and dryer (unless it’s inside one of their Tesla car models).